Skip to main content

 A Gradle multi-project needs a settings.gradle.kts with include(...), a root build.gradle.kts (often with subprojects {} or allprojects {} configurations or convention plugins), and per-module build.gradle.kts files that may need to repeat conventions or include shared logic from buildSrc.

-In bleep, all projects live in one bleep.yaml.
+In bleep.
+All projects live in one bleep.yaml.
 Shared configuration goes in templates:

 templates: